Tlingit: Territory

-The trade and cultural interactions between each of these Tlingit groups and their disparate neighbors, the differences in food harvest practices, and dialectical differences in language contribute to these identifications.
+These categories reflect differences in cultures, food harvesting, and dialects.
+Tlingit groups trade among themselves with neighboring communities.
 These academic classifications are supported by similar self-identification among the Tlingit.

 Tribes or

 Culture

 The Tlingit culture is multifaceted and complex, a characteristic of Northwest Pacific Coast people with access to easily exploited rich resources.
 In Tlingit culture a heavy emphasis is placed upon family and kinship, and on a rich oratory tradition.
 Wealth and economic power are important indicators of rank, but so is generosity and proper behavior, all signs of "good breeding" and ties to aristocracy.
 Art and spirituality are incorporated in nearly all areas of Tlingit culture, with even everyday objects such as spoons and storage boxes decorated and imbued with spiritual power and historical beliefs of the Tlingits.

 Tlingit society is divided into two moieties, the Raven and the Eagle.
 These in turn are divided into numerous clans, which are subdivided into lineages or house groups.
 They have a matrilineal kinship system, with descent and inheritance passed through the mother's line.
 These groups have heraldic crests, which are displayed on totem poles, canoes, feast dishes, house posts, weavings, jewelry, and other art forms.
 The Tlingits pass down at.oow(s) or blankets that represented trust.
 Only a Tlingit can inherit one but they can also pass it down to someone they trust, who becomes responsible for caring for it but does not rightfully own it.

 Like other Northwest Coast native peoples, the Tlingit did practice hereditary slavery.